Privoce/vocechat-server-rust/README.md

 # VoceChat Intro
-`Vocechat` is a secure chat software that supports independent deployment.
+`Vocechat` is a secure community chat social media that supports independent deployment.
 The data is completely controlled by the user.
 It supports the whole process of encrypted transmission and can be burned immediately after reading.
 The function is inspired by products and specifications such as `Slack`, `Discord`, `RocketChat`, `Matrix` and `Solid`.